brian-team/brian2-doc-resources/tutorials/1-intro-to-brian-neurons.rst

 A common feature of neuron models is refractoriness.
 This means that after the neuron fires a spike it becomes refractory for a certain duration and cannot fire another spike until this period is over.
-Here's how we do that in Brian.
+Here’s how we do that in Brian.

 .. code:: ipython2